 But oxybenzone is not the only staple of chemically-based sunscreens that can have potential side effects.
 Other chemicals that carry similar levels of danger are avobenzone, benzophenone, homosalate, PABA, octyl methoxycinnamate, and others.

 However, it needs to be said that this substance can mostly be harmful to small children or people with sensitive skin.
 Normal use should not cause negative consequences, but everyone is different, so it's wise to err on the side of caution.

 All of these can be found in otherwise quality, broad-spectrum sunscreen products, but in moisturizers, makeup, and lip balms as well.
 If you wish to avoid exposing yourself to danger from these substances, always check the product's label and - act accordingly.

-Needless to say, the chemicals mentioned in this article are by far not the only harmful chemicals available on the market.
-We haven't even scratched makeup and some of the irritating makeup ingredients it sometimes contains.
-Unless a thorough, complete compendium of potentially harmful chemicals is published by someone, articles like this one is all we got.
+Needless to say, the chemicals mentioned in this article are not the only harmful ingredients available on the market.
+We haven't even scratched makeup and some of the irritating ingredients it sometimes contains.
+Unless a thorough, complete compendium of potentially toxic chemicals is published by someone, articles like this one are all we've got.

-Realistically, it's almost impossible to avoid every harmful chemical out there, but being aware of the issue is better than not being aware of it.
-Keeping yourself educated and exercising critical thinking is the best defense.
+Realistically, it's almost impossible to avoid every harmful chemical out there, but being aware of the issue is better than not.
+Keeping yourself educated and always doing your own research is the best defense.
 Look for safe cosmetics and natural ingredients.
 If you have safety concerns over a product, speak to your dermatologist.